patrickbucher/read-think-write/content/dijkstra-counterpoint.md

 thoughts.
 And the result looks rather nice, even with my awful handwriting.

-So I won't try to adopt Dijkstra's or Mozart's style; this simply won't work out for me due to my rather limited mental capacity compared to Mozart or Dijkstra, and I simply was brought up with the iterative method due to the availability of cheap paper and computers early in my life.
+So I won't try to adopt Dijkstra's or Mozart's style; this simply won't work out for me due to my rather limited mental capacity compared to those geniuses, and I simply was brought up with the iterative method due to the availability of cheap paper and computers early in my life.
 Even back in school, we wrote all essays _twice_: One draft and one clean copy, of which the latter was handed in.

-So I'm feeling quite comfortable editing my texts multiple times before I submit them for publication.
+So I'm feeling quite comfortable editing my texts multiple times before I submit them to my website.
 And I'm fully aware that probably nobody is going to read them.
 I write for myself, but I don't like to read my name next to typos, grammatical mistakes, and poor reasoning.
 And I won't be ashamed for publishing corrections, which I'll make obvious.